-What is the software development life cycle
+What is the software development life cycle?

-Software Development Life Cycle (SDLC) – A methodical approach that forms the bedrock of software engineering, ensuring that software projects are planned, and requirements are researched, designed, developed, tested, and deployed with precision and predictability.
+Software Development Life Cycle explained – A methodical approach that forms the bedrock of software engineering, ensuring that software projects are planned, and requirements are researched, designed, developed, tested, and deployed with precision and predictability.

-Why is SDLC Essential?
+Why is the Software Development Life Cycle Essential?

 SDLC isn’t just a fancy acronym; it’s the roadmap to delivering high-quality software on time and within budget.
 From concept to deployment and beyond, SDLC offers a step-by-step guide that keeps projects on track.
 Understanding SDLC principles empowers developers, project managers, and stakeholders to collaborate effectively, minimize risks, and maximize the chances of project success.